xAirx/FullStack-PassionProject/README.md

 ### **Introduction**

+#### Express server
-	- An express server utilizing different endpoints, meant for being the backbone of the entire stack
-	- A mongo DB is connected to this specific docker instance, also dockerized
+	An express server utilizing different endpoints, meant for being the backbone of the entire stack A mongo DB is connected to this specific docker instance, also dockerized

+#### Graphql server (NON-BFF)

+	This application was built using the [Apollo Server](https://www.apollographql.com/docs/apollo-server/) GraphQL server and the Node.js apollo-server-express middleware.

+	The GraphQL schema is generated using the [GraphQL Code Generator](https://graphql-code-generator.com/).

+#### Graphql server (BFF)
 	### Considerations of an aggretation layer - BFF (GraphQL)
 	- Since we are working with multiple react microservices connected to a single express, internationally, a lot of data is to be expected.
 	- Most of the data is meant to be filtered heavily in our express api.
 	- An idea would be to work with graphql or simple express depending on the situation.
 	- Utilizing the nature of graphQL  BFF we are able to make simple queries and handle the data filtering in a simple and easy way.

         A GraphQL API Gateway needs to handle:
                 Lexing of the query
                 Parsing
                 Normalisation (removing whitespace, duplicate fields, etc.)